MightyPirates/MarkdownManual/README.md

 ```

 Usually you'll then also want to add an item representing this manual in the game.
 For a simple setup, subclass
-the [`AbstractManualItem`](src/main/java/li/cil/manual/api/prefab/item/AbstractManualItem.java).
-This will provide you
+the [`AbstractManualItem`](common/src/main/java/li/cil/manual/api/prefab/item/AbstractManualItem.java) and return the
-with a default UI, as well.
+`ManualModel` created above in `getManualModel`.
+This will provide you with a default UI, as well.
 To customize the UI, see below.

 ### Defining content
 The contents of manuals are regular Markdown pages.
 Manual rendering only supports a basic subset of markdown, including header scaling, italic, bold, monospace and lists.